-- title the title displayed on the tile

 - title2 a second line of title text

 - state_text

 - state_map

 - update_delay seconds to wait before processing state update

-• widget_style
+- widget_style

 - title_style

 - title2_style

 - state_text_style

-12.9.12 iframe
+12.9.13 iframe

 A widget to display other content within the dashboard

 - url_list a list of 1 or more URLs to cycle though. or - img_list a list of 1 or more Image URLs to cycle through.